aibangjuxin/knowledge/gcp/big-memroy-cpu-analysis.md

           app: new-high-resource-api # Must match the labels of the Pods in the Deployment
     ```

-    (Adapted from 21) After applying this PDB, when a jiqun administrator executes a `kubectl drain`command to empty a node, or when the jiqun autoscaler attempts to scale down a node, the operation will be blocked or delayed if it would cause the number of available Pods for the `new-high-resource-api`application to fall below the value set by `minAvailable`, until the operation can be performed safely.22
+    (Adapted from 21) After applying this PDB, when a clusters administrator executes a `kubectl drain`command to empty a node, or when the clusters autoscaler attempts to scale down a node, the operation will be blocked or delayed if it would cause the number of available Pods for the `new-high-resource-api`application to fall below the value set by `minAvailable`, until the operation can be performed safely.22

 ### 5.4.
 Scheduling Strategies for the Existing Node Pool